jhrush/UPNixConnect/README.md

 ## Primary Goal:
 The primary goal of UPNixConnect is to automate and organize the use of .rdp connections with use of a yubikey smartcard readers on linux!

+Another goal of this project is to prevent the users ~/Downloads folder from becoming filled with .rdp files from various sessions.

+It also somewhat automates the task of connecting to a remote machine.

+##Requirements:

 Note: These scripts were created with Linux Mint 20 in mind.
 It should work on most Debian/Ubuntu based distros.

 Install freerdp prior to running these scripts and validate that directory '~/Downloads' exists prior to use.